-Pathways of migratory birds may have helped in the search for and discovery of new lands.
+The pathways of migratory birds may have helped in the discovery of new lands.
 There were certainly people who were familiar with patterns of bird migration.
-For example, the time and direction of the West Polynesian pigeon’s annual migration was known and followed by navigators between Tonga and Samoa.
-Ancestors of the Māori may have speculated that a place such as New Zealand existed, as every spring the long-tailed cuckoo and shining cuckoo still fly south from the islands of Melanesia and Polynesia and return in autumn.
+For example, the direction of the West Polynesian pigeon’s annual migration was followed by navigators between Tonga and Samoa.
+Ancestors of the Māori may have speculated that a place such as New Zealand existed, as the long-tailed cuckoo and shining cuckoo fly south from the islands of Melanesia and Polynesia every spring and return in autumn.

 Land is signalled by the birds that fly out to sea at sunrise to fish, then return to their nests at sunset.
 Frigate birds fly up to 100 km from land, gannets and petrels 70 km, and terns up to 50 km.

 At the beginning of each winter the humpback and other whale species travel in multiple family groups, or pods, as they migrate north from Antarctica to the Pacific.
 Some pass along the west coast of New Zealand into the waters of Vanuatu and New Caledonia.
 Some travel along both sides of the country toward Tonga and Samoa, while others pass the east coast to Rarotonga and Tahiti.
 In November and December, the whales return south to Antarctica.